The use of an Adrenal Glandular is another option for supporting lowered adrenal function.

 What’s important to understand is that, in most cases, the malfunctioning thyroid gland isn’t the actual cause of the problem.
 Other areas of the body are usually responsible for the thyroid condition and, while different areas of the body can be affected, in many cases it’s the weakened adrenal glands that lead to the development of the thyroid condition.
 The reason this is important to understand is because when the adrenal glands are causing the thyroid gland to malfunction, if a healthcare professional aims their treatment directly at the thyroid gland and ignores the adrenals, there is absolutely no chance of restoring the patient’s health back to normal.

 This is quite obvious, yet it continues to astound me that most endocrinologists and general medical practitioners do the same exact thing when someone comes into their office presenting with thyroid symptoms.
-They take a case history, perform an exam, and request a simple thyroid blood tests, usually a TSH only.
+They take a case history, perform an exam, and request a simple thyroid blood test, usually a TSH only.
 Then, assuming the TSH is high or low, prescribe thyroid medication for the rest of the patient’s life (or sometimes RAI for those with hyperthyroidism).
 Why don’t they evaluate the entire endocrine system, including the adrenal glands?
 The primary reason is because medical doctors aren’t trained to do so in medical school.

 But how can weakened adrenal glands lead to the development of a thyroid condition?
 The adrenal glands and thyroid work together like a team.
 When one loses reserves, or is stressed, the other picks up the slack.
 Over time, this can cause dysfunction.